-The IQR DECnet Router uses a routing database that specifies which message queues are to be received by a particular router and which are to be transmitted by a router.
+The IQR Router uses a routing database that specifies which message queues are to be received by a particular router and which are to be transmitted by a router.
 Each IQR Router has its own unique routing database.
-Multiple routers may be present on a single node such that applications may be partitioned.
+Multiple routers may be present on a single node such that applications can be partitioned.
 Each router has the ability to connect to one or more hubs (beta release only supports a single hub connection).
-A DECnet router is known to other DECnet routers by its node name and its object name.
+A router is known to other routers by its node name and its object name.
 Object names should reflect the functionality of the router.
-DECnet requires that object names be unique on a single node.
-This means that if your application requires multiple routers on a single node, they must have unique object names.
+DECnet requires that object names be unique.

-To generate a routing database for a DECnet router the following language is provided.
+To generate a routing database for a router the following language is provided.
 The language is then compiled and built into a routing database image by the RTRDBS utility.
-The RTRDBS utility also creates a startup command procedure for the router that can be used by the system manager to start the particular IQR DECnet Router.
-This command procedure specifies adequate resources needed by the router, based on the information contained within the routing database.
+The RTRDBS utility also creates a startup command procedure for the router that can be used by the system manager to start the particular IQR Router.
+This command procedure specifies adequate resources needed by the router based on the information contained within the routing database.

-The following four statements are used in combination to define the routing database:
+The following four statements that are used to define the routing database are as follows:

-- ROUTER Specifies information for the IQR Router process - NODE Specifies connection to remote nodes - ROUTE\QUEUE\OUT Specify message queues to be routed off this node by this router - RECEIVE\QUEUE Specify message queues to be received by this router
+- ROUTER Specifies information for the IQR Router process - NODE Specifies connection to remote nodes - ROUTE_QUEUE_OUT Specify message queues to be routed off this node by this router - RECEIVE_QUEUE Specify message queues to be received by this router